kairosdb/kairosdb/src/docs/restapi/QueryMetrics.rst

 Query Properties
 ----------------

 You must specify either *start_absolute* or *start_relative* but not both.
 Similarly, you may specify either *end_absolute* or *end_relative* but not both.
 If either end time is not specified the current date and time is assumed.
+Both the start and end timestamps are inclusive, meaning that data points falling on either the start or end timestamp will be included in the query response.

 *start_absolute*
 The time in milliseconds.